Website Domain Migration: Step-by-Step Guide to Avoid SEO Loss + Checklist

 Promodo's SEO team has considerable experience in it!

-Website Migration Guide: Step-by-Step Process
+SEO Site mMigration Guide: Step-by-Step Process

+To migrate website without losing SEO, you need to consider several issues.
 Thorough and unhurried preparation is key to avoiding unexpected technical issues during a website migration.

 Let’s start from the beginning.

-Stage 1: Preparing for the Migration
+Stage 1: Preparing for the Website Migration

 1. Choosing a Domain